Mean Field Models to Regulate Carbon Emissions in Electricity Production: Introduction

 \section{Introduction}

 Nowadays, it is widely accepted that the most serious threat to ecosystems is the global warming fueled by the uncontrolled increase in carbon emissions, and for the last twenty-some years, starting with the Kyoto Protocol in 1997, international treaties have sprung out in hope to address this negative externality.
-The most recent of these treaties is the \emph{Paris Agreement} with $196$ signatories aiming at keeping the increase in temperature below $2 ^\circ$C. According to the Environmental Protection Agency, electricity production ($27\%$) and transportation ($28\%$) claim the lion share of the total Greenhouse Gas emissions in the US. \footnote{\url{https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data}} Throughout the world, local and federal governments try to disincentivize reliance on polluting means of production by introducing carbon taxes or cap-and-trade programs.
-In the latter case, regulators put a limit on the allowable quantity of Green House Gas (GHG), any quantity above this limit having to be covered by emission certificates (allowances) or the payment of a penalty.
-In the former case, whether they are levied \emph{upstream} or \emph{downstream}, carbon taxes aim at penalizing the use of fossil fuels for their carbon content.
-The interested reader is referred to \cite{carmona_SICON, carmona_SIREV, carmona_ASCONA} for a review of the state of affairs in the early days of the European Union Emission Trading System, and mathematical treatments of thorough partial equilibrium models for the comparison of realistic implementations of these policies in the electricity sector.
+The most recent of these treaties is the \textit{Paris Agreement} with $196$ signatories aiming at keeping the increase in temperature below $2 ^\circ$C. Throughout the world, local and federal governments try to disincentivize reliance on polluting means of production by introducing carbon taxes or cap-and-trade programs.
+In the latter case, regulators put a limit on the allowable quantity of Green House Gas (GHG) emissions, any quantity above this limit having to be covered by emission certificates (allowances) or the payment of a penalty.
+In the former case, whether they are levied \textit{upstream} or \textit{downstream}, carbon taxes aim at penalizing the use of fossil fuels for their carbon content.
+The interested reader is referred to \cite{carmona_SICON,carmona_SIREV,carmona_ASCONA} for a review of the state of affairs in the early days of the European Union Emission Trading System, and mathematical treatments of thorough partial equilibrium models for the comparison of realistic implementations of these policies in the electricity sector.